St. Amant High School Band Handbook

 The St. Amant High School Band Booster Club is an organization of parents and other interested parties.
 The purpose of the club is to provide financial support and help to promote band spirit.

 Committees are formed to provide necessary services to the band.
 Among these services are providing chaperons for trips, helping with fund-raising projects, speaking to school and school board officials on behalf of the band, aiding with public relations, and serving on telephone committees.
 Membership is open to anyone with a sincere interest in the welfare and success of our band.
-Meetings are held the second Thursday of each month at 7:00 PM in the school band room.
+Meetings are typically held the second Thursday of each month at 7:00 PM in the school band room.